Kevin27954/SauceDemo-Test/test-plan/test-plan.md

     - Shows not signed in when checkout without login

 - Out of Scopes
 This is what you are not testing or expecting for test for now.
-These are not exactly core features, such as **speed**, **responsiveness**, etc. I like to think of it as QOL things that are typically not really tested initially.
+These are not exactly core features, such as **speed**, **responsiveness**, **accessibility**, etc. I like to think of it as QOL things that are typically not really tested initially.

 ### Test Plan Template